nerdingitout/serverless-sentiment/README.md

     type: Git
 ```
 ## Create your frontend application
-- To create the frontend application, in this tutorial, use the ```oc apply``` command for the files in the ```frontend/yamls/``` directory.
-You can clone your repo and use the following command for your local directory.
+- To create the frontend application, in this tutorial, use the `oc apply` command on the files in the `./frontend/yamls/` directory.
+Use the following command for your local directory.
 ```
+cd frontend
-oc apply -f yamls/
+oc apply -f ./yamls/
 ```
-Or you can use the following commands with your URL <b>(make sure to replace the username)</b>.
+Alternatively, if you committed and pushed your changes to the two files to GitHub, you can use the following commands with your URL <b>(make sure to replace the username)</b>.
 ```
 oc apply -f https://raw.githubusercontent.com/<YOUR-USERNAME>/serverless-sentiment/main/frontend/yamls/buildconfig.yaml
 ```